NOTICE OF 2025 LANDCARE NSW SPECIAL GENERAL MEETING

 It is felt that the current structure is adequate but that some rules around the benefits (such as access to insurance and the Landcare Enabling Program) need to be clarified instead.

-If you’d like to keep updated on this, please email through your EOI so we can register you for future communications, including an FAQ and Webinar with the Insurance Broker.
+If you’d like to keep updated on this, please email through your EOI so we can register you for future communications, including an FAQ and Webinar with the Insurance Broker, which is scheduled for 19 May 2025, 1-2pm.

 Email to register your interest or with any Membership and Insurance questions: memberships@landcarensw.org.au